How we determine if a child has a disability

-The children with disabilities team recognises the importance that disabled children are supported to remain safely and happily with their family and can benefit from activities within the community.
+The Lewisham Children with Disability team recognises the importance of support to enable children and young people with a disability to remain safely and happily with their family and enabling them to benefit from activities within the community.
 The assessed impact of their disability should determine the level and nature of the support they need to enable this to happen.

 Wherever possible, all children and young people will be supported to have their individual needs met by their parents/person(s) with parental responsibility, with or without support from their wider family, universal, targeted or early help services available within their local community.